Pectin vs. Gelatin Gummies: A Complete Comparison for Candy Makers

 My gummies came out cloudy.
 Is that a problem?

 A slightly cloudy appearance is typical for pectin-based gummies.
 However, if you suspect it is due to poor-quality mold or expired products.
+To ensure your gummies don't cloudy consider using high-quality molds.

 Is pectin the same as gelatin?